 Tour times may vary, click on ‘book now’ for all available times.
 Please arrive at the meeting location fifteen minutes before the tour begins, and make sure you leave plenty of time to find parking or to get to the location.
 Our tours are held regardless of weather conditions unless severe storms are announced.

 Parking is available at nearby parking garages and lots.
 Please check your tour time and meeting location in advance so that you may arrive on time.
 We recommend arriving early to find parking and to ensure that you are not late.

-Adult tickets are $19; children under 12 are $12; and children under 6 are free.
+Adult tickets are $19; children under 12 are $12.
 The extended tour costs an additional $5 per person.

 You must attend the tour for the date and time of your purchase.
 Ghost tours are held rain or shine.
 Rescheduling may be done upon prior approval, and is subject to a rescheduling fee.